 - Read it thoroughly.

-- Move onto a private channel, eg Facebook Messenger, email or phone, to get to grips with the problem.
+- Move onto a private channel, such as Facebook Messenger, email or phone, to get to grips with the problem.

 - Be polite and professional.